Strategic Plan KPIs

 Description: Under the Federal Clean Water Act, Municipal Separate Storm Sewer System (MS4) Permit, administered by the Environmental Protection Agency and managed by the Virginian Department of Environmental Quality, regulates the quality of stormwater discharges and sets numeric reduction requirements to nitrogen, phosphorous, and sediments to keep the health of streams, rivers, and the Chesapeake Bay.
 This measure tracks the amount of pollutant reductions per year.

 Impact Statement: Compliance with the County’s MS4 Permit and programs commits the County and its resources to protect water quality and incentivizes the County to manage its multi-disciplinary programs to better serve its residents.
-Ongoing compliance helps the County in protecting its streams and restoring degraded streams with sustainable stream stabilization measures.
+Ongoing compliance helps the County in protecting its streams and restoring degraded streams with sustainable stream stabilization measures.2.
+Measure: Number of miles of recreational trails in PWC

 Description: This metric shows the number of miles of recreational trails in PWC.

 Impact Statement: In addition to providing a safe place for people to enjoy recreational activities, trails and greenways often function as viable transportation corridors.
-Trails can be a crucial element in a regional multi-modal transportation system.
+Trails can be a crucial element in a regional multi-modal transportation system.3.
+Measure: Number of acres retained and acquired for County-owned parks

 Description: This measure tracks the number of acres retained and acquired for County owned parks.

-Impact Statement: The metric tracks the County’s progress towards the BOCS adopted Climate Mitigation and Resiliency Goals in achieving 100% carbon neutrality in County government operations by 2050, while leveraging the transition to using 100% renewable electricity in County government operations by 2030 and the reduction of countywide GHG emissions.
-It also provides insights to help identify the emissions sources and areas for improvement.
+Impact Statement: The metric tracks the County’s progress towards the BOCS adopted Climate Mitigation and Resiliency Goals in using 100% renewable electricity in County government operations by 2030 and achieving 100% carbon neutrality in County government operations by 2050.5.
+Measure: Percent of residents who respond satisfied with “the County’s environmental and sustainability efforts”

 Description: This outcome measure shows the percentage of respondents who rated “very satisfied” or “somewhat satisfied” with the County’s environmental and sustainability efforts.
 The baseline data comes from PWC’s 2024 Biennial Community Survey.
 The survey captures responses from voluntary participants and the results were weighted to reflect the demographic profile of all residents in PWC.